7. The interview and other assessment: cracking the code

 Hypothetical scenario questions: set up fictitious work-related problems which require a solution.
 Applicants are asked to describe how they would respond to, or deal with, the situation.

 Merit list: also called an ‘order of merit’ or ‘merit pool’.
 From the recruitment process, a range of people may be found suitable for the job, based on the evidence collected.
 The merit list can either consist of a pool of applicants all rated as suitable or higher, or as a list ranking applicants in order of suitability.
-The merit list is valid for 12 months from the date the job was advertised in the Public Service Gazette, which means the agency can use the list to fill other similar jobs during that time.
-Merit lists can also be shared with other APS agencies to fill similar jobs in some circumstances.
+The merit list is valid for 18 months from the date the job was advertised in the Public Service Gazette, which means the agency can use the list to fill other similar jobs during that time.
+Merit lists can also be shared with other APS agencies and Parliamentary Service Departments to fill similar jobs in some circumstances.

 Psychometric tests: these are sometimes used to assess your abilities, behaviours and interests and may include aptitude and/or personality tests.
 They may assess things like numerical reasoning, abstract thinking, problem solving, interpersonal style or time management.